pong-suparuksa/reportjvnc/README.md

-This is the master branch for production.
+This is the staging branch for testing.